+It is not just about asking, prayer is also about thanking, about being grateful.
+Prayer is about communication which helps build relationships.
 Prayer can be a part in the act of worshiping or revering.
-Prayer is a simple and honest wish or request for help or an expression of thanks or greetings.
-Prayer can help pave the path to redemption.
+Prayer is a simple and honest wish or request for help, for mercy or an expression of gratitude or greeting.
+Prayer can help pave the path to redemption and prosperity.
 Pray a little everyday.
+Make it your “visiting moment”.
 Say hello to your long lost loved ones.
 Have a nice meaningful conversation.

-What prompts a person to pray to God?
+What prompts a person to pray?
 A time of need usually prompts a person to pray.
 But there are many other reasons why people pray.
 Most are self-centered.
-A silent prayer is the best way to communicate with God and with his helpers who can help you.
+A silent prayer is the best way to communicate and have a moment of conversation with God and with his helpers who can help you.

 Praying builds and strengthens the link between you and the spirit world.
 The more you pray, the stronger the connection.
 The spirit world does not need a “voice”.
 It can hear your thoughts “loudly”.
 It is best not to show off to people that you “know” how to pray.
 Praying loudly in front of people you do not know can lead to vanity.
 Vanity is empty.
 Vanity will always remain as the favorite “sin” of the devil.
 It is easy to fall for Vanity.
 It is more difficult to be humble.
 Humility is acceptance.
-Humility is “quiet pride”, it is between the individual and God.
+Humility is “quiet pride”.
+Prayer it is between the individual and God, his helper or someone in the spirit world.
 Once humility takes on a “voice” it leans towards vanity.

 - Pray not to ask God for forgiveness,,, God already forgave you.